MurmurationsNetwork/MurmurationsDocumentation/docs/technical/wp-aggregator.md

 ## Overview

 The Murmurations Aggregator Wordpress plugin provides a quick and powerful way to set up a site that fetches and displays data from the Murmurations network.
 Out of the box, this data can be displayed on a geographic map, or in a directory.
-There are also endpoints compatible with Kumu to enable systems mapping, and client-side interfaces built in React that work embedded in the Wordpress site.
+There are also endpoints compatible with Kumu to enable systems mapping, and client-side interfaces built in React that can be embedded in the Wordpress site.
 Experimental features include the ability to aggregate and display feeds or posts from collected nodes, and fetching data from multiple sources and merging nodes based on their URLs.

 The Aggregator plugin code is in the [Github repo](https://github.com/MurmurationsNetwork/MurmurationsAggregatorWP).

 ## Installation

 The aggregator is not available through the WP plugin library.
-To install, download the .zip file from the tagged release at []().
-Upload it to your /wp-content/plugins/ directory, and activte the plugin from the wp-admin/plugins.php.
 To install, download the .zip file from the latest release at [https://github.com/MurmurationsNetwork/MurmurationsAggregatorWP/releases/](https://github.com/MurmurationsNetwork/MurmurationsAggregatorWP/releases/).
 Upload it to your /wp-content/plugins/ directory, and activate the plugin.

 ## Quick start configuration